davidoram/beaker/docs/architecture.md

 - The `quantity` is subtracted from the current stock.
 - ❌ Rejects if the result would reduce inventory below 0.
 - Returns the new stock level
+- If stock level falls below 10, then publish a `low-stock` message

 ### `stock-get`